-- a) the employee shall receive an Employer termination slip which shall show either his net pay and deductions, or the basic factors from which his pay will be calculated including: total pay hours, travel time and transportation allowances, subsistence, - b) and the Employer shall mail all the employee's final monies owing (unless payment is made by direct deposit) and the Record of Employment (unless filed electronically through the ROE website) within three (3) days exclusive of Saturday, Sunday, and Recognized Holidays.
+- a) the employee shall receive an Employer termination slip which shall show either their net pay and deductions, or the basic factors from which their pay will be calculated including: total pay hours, travel time and transportation allowances, subsistence, etc. - b) and the Employer shall mail all the employee's final monies owing (unless payment is made by direct deposit) and the Record of Employment (unless filed electronically through the ROE website) within three (3) days exclusive of Saturday, Sunday, and Recognized Holidays.
 When electronic deposits are made, the final deposit and other termination documentation mailings must be made within four (4) working days, exclusive of Saturday, Sunday and Statutory Holidays of the date of layoff or termination.

-Should the Employer fail to comply with this provision, the employee shall receive an additional sum equivalent to eight (8) hours of pay at straight time rates for each day he is kept waiting exclusive of Saturday, Sunday and Statutory Holidays up to a maximum of forty (40) hours of pay.
+Should the Employer fail to comply with this provision, the employee shall receive an additional sum equivalent to eight (8) hours of pay at straight time rates for each day they are kept waiting exclusive of Saturday, Sunday and Statutory Holidays up to a maximum of forty (40) hours of pay.

-When an employee quits of his own volition, the Employer shall mail all monies owing (unless payment is made by direct deposit) and the Record of Employment (unless filed electronically through the ROE website) to his last known address by regular mail on the regular payday applicable to the period worked.
+When an employee quits of their own volition, the Employer shall mail all monies owing (unless payment is made by direct deposit) and the Record of Employment (unless filed electronically through the ROE website) to their last known address by regular mail on the regular payday applicable to the period worked.
 If the Employer fails to comply with this requirement within five (5) working days after the specified pay day, the employee shall receive an additional sum equivalent to eight (8) hours of pay at straight time rates.

 The Employer has the option of utilizing an electronic banking system, commonly referred to as direct deposit.
 If electronic banking is to be used the Employer shall contact the Union prior to the start of the job to finalize the application and details of the system.
+Final payment and Record of Employment (ROE) may also be completed electronically.